yigitkonur/swift-ocr-llm-powered-pdf-to-markdown/README.md

 *Demo video showcasing the conversion of NASA's Apollo 17 flight documents, which include unorganized, horizontally and vertically oriented pages, into well-structured Markdown format without any issues.*

+Here's a single, comprehensive section on cost comparison for your README:

+## Cost Comparison and Value Proposition

+Our solution offers an optimal balance of affordability, accuracy, and advanced features:

+### Cost Breakdown
+- Average token usage per image: ~1200
+- Total tokens per page (including prompt): ~1500
+- [GPT4O] Input token cost: $5 per million tokens
+- [GPT4O] Output token cost: $15 per million tokens

+For 1000 documents:
+- Estimated total cost: $15

+#### Cost Optimization Options
+1. Utilizing GPT4 mini: Reduces cost to ~$8 per 1000 documents
+2. Implementing batch API: Further reduces cost to ~$4 per 1000 documents

+#### Market Comparison
+This solution is significantly more affordable than alternatives:
+- Our cost: $15 per 1000 documents
+- CloudConvert: ~$30 per 1000 documents (PDFTron mode, 4 credits required)

+While cost-effectiveness is a major advantage, our solution also provides:
+- Superior accuracy and consistency
+- Precise table generation
+- Output in easily editable markdown format

+This combination of affordability and advanced features makes solution stand out in the document processing market.
+It's not just about being cheaper; it's about providing excellent value through reliability, flexibility, and high-quality output.

 ## 🛠️ Installation

 ### Prerequisites